Maximize the Power of GUIDED MATH to Increase Student Math Learning (Grades K-3)

 - Proven practices to dramatically enhance your guided math instruction

-- New, innovative strategies to increase the rigor of guided math and create engaging math activities to help your students achieve greater math success whether instruction is in-person, virtual or in a hybrid learning environment
+- New, innovative strategies to increase the rigor of guided math and create engaging math activities to help your students achieve greater math success

-- Powerful instructional techniques and model lessons designed to close the math achievement gap of struggling students in-person and online
+- Powerful instructional techniques and model lessons designed to close the math achievement gap of struggling students

 - Essential guided math centers that develop number sense, number strategies, problem solving strategies, and improve visual processing